Canon 70D vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the 70D and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Pentax K-3 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.